 If your former spouse is not employed, you might have to consider filing for a writ of execution.
 A New York child support lawyer can help you ascertain whether filing for a writ of execution is a suitable option.
-The writ of execution allows the court to seize your ex-spouse’s assets like bank account and stock holdings.
+The writ of execution allows the court to seize your ex-spouse’s assets like bank accounts and stock holdings.
 Most judges will only approve a writ of execution if your former spouse owes a substantial amount of child support payments.

 What Amount of Child Support Will I Have to Pay?